Here are 5 reasons to try Mozilla's overhauled Firefox Daylight browser for Android

 - The new version features Tab collections that lets you organize sets of tabs into a named group that you can open in bulk later.

-- Daylight adds Mozilla's list of recommended extensions, add-ons that let you customize the browser, making it easier to find ones that are safe and useful.
+- Daylight adds Mozilla's list of recommended extensions, which are add-ons that let you customize the browser, making it easier to find ones that are safe and useful.

 If you already have Firefox for Android installed, the new version will replace it without much disruption.
 If you're new to mobile Firefox, you're more likely to stick with Firefox Daylight than people were with its predecessor, Mozilla said.